 May 11, 2017

 The Washington Academy of Sciences Annual Meeting and Awards Banquet was held May 11, 2017 at the headquarters of the American Association of for the Advancement of Science in Washington.
 The Keynote Speaker was Wayne Gilchrest, a former US Congressman and environmentalist.
-(A video recording of his presentation is being prepared.)

 At the banquet, retiring President of the Board of Managers Michael Coble handed over the gavel to new President Sue Cross.
 Michael’s last duty was to participate in the presentation of awards.